timgates42/d4/docs/d4-doc.md

 [Ⓣ][54]

 The stacked row chart has two axes (`x` and `y`).
 By default the stacked
-row expects continious scale for the `x` axis and a discrete scale for
+row expects continuous scale for the `x` axis and a discrete scale for
 the `y` axis.
 The stacked row has the following default features:

 ##### Features